 - In many ways a boring company

-- Directly invest the money straight into the business, and therefore increasing the possibility for even greater return next year and so on.
+1. Directly invest the money straight into the business, and therefore increasing the possibility for an even greater return next year and so on.
 This is called retained earnings, and retained earnings is what increases growth.

-- They can choose to pay this amount to the shareholders.
-The issue here is that when this amount gets payed a dividend, it´s also taxed, so the amount is reduced.
+2. They can choose to pay this amount to the shareholders.
+The issue here is that when this amount gets paid a dividend, it´s also taxed, so the amount is reduced.
 Even if the investors put the dividend into the company again, (by buying the same stock), the total amount is less than what the company could have put to work themselves.
 That means money value is lost in this transfer.
-Another aspect is that you might get greedy, and not choosing to take reinvest the dividend, which really is the great danger here.
+Another aspect is that you might get greedy, and choose not to reinvest the dividend, which really is a great danger here.

 Let the majority of the portfolio be dividend stocks.
-They will make sure you have a stable money machine that pays at all times, but spice up the portfolio by including some quality value stocks like Berkshire Hathaway, and if you want some extra cash, just sell 3 % of your holding.
-That way you make sure you get money at all times, you expand your investment horizon greatly and you get companies that wants to grow further.
+They will make sure you have a stable money machine that pays at all times, but spice up the portfolio by including some quality value stocks like Berkshire Hathaway, and if you want some extra cash, just sell 3% of your holding.
+That way you make sure you get money at all times, you expand your investment horizon greatly and you get companies that want to grow further.
 Pretty nice, right?

 Please feel free to comment.
 It makes it easier for me so that I know if what I´m writing is gibberish or actually has some value for someone.